Image and screenshot comparison tools for UI testingSeptember 12, 2018

 When it comes to screenshot comparison tools, there’s always room for improvement…

 As I’ve mentioned earlier, screenshot comparison is vital for effective UI testing — but does this mean that screenshot comparison is enough?
 To give an informed answer to this question, let’s once again look at the typical changes that web pages undergo throughout their life cycle:

 - The entire page, or a portion of it, will often shift by just a few pixels of whitespace.
 There will be no detectable difference to a human eye, yet a 100% difference in pixels.

 - Most pages have dynamic content that should be excluded from comparison.
 Dates, usernames and third-party ads are well known examples.

-- A single change such as a new logo in the header will make all new screenshots different from the baseline.
-For this reason, a UI regression testing tool needs to look at the site/app as a whole, not just at individual pages.
+- The UI will change very often.
+A single change such as a new logo in the header will affect all new screenshots different.
+To handle this issue, a UI regression testing tool needs to look at the site/app as a whole, not just at individual pages.

 - Comparing text through rendered pixels is unreliable due to anti-aliasing.